One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Dirac reduction for shifted Yangians

 In order to complete the proof it suffices to show that $\u_n^+(\sigma)$ and $\u_n^-(\sigma)$ are spanned by the elements defined in \eqref{e:shiftedcurrenthighereij} and \eqref{e:shiftedcurrenthigherfij} respectively.
 Since the argument is identical for $\u_n^+(\sigma)$ and $\u_n^-(\sigma)$ we only need to consider the former, where the claim follows from Lemma~\ref{L:utgenslemma} \end{proof}

 The following theorem is one of the key stepping stones for understanding the Dirac reduction of the shifted Yangian.
-The algebra described here is the {\it twisted shifted current Lie--Poisson algebra}. \begin{Theorem} If $\sigma$ is even and symmetric then $S(\cc_n(\sigma))$ admits a Poisson automorphism
+The algebra described here is the {\it twisted shifted current Lie--Poisson algebra}.